jk-jeon/jk-jeon.github.io/_posts/2024-04-23-how-to-quickly-factor-out-a-constant-factor.md

 return {n, s};
 ```

 Of course, this works (as long as $n\neq 0$ which we do assume throughout), but obviously our objective is to explore avenues for greater performance.
 Thus, let us see what is the main performance issue I want to tackle in the above.
-Here, we are assuming that the divisor $q$ is a given constant, so any sane modern compiler knows that the dreaded generic integer divison is not necessary.
+Here, we are assuming that the divisor $q$ is a given constant, so any sane modern compiler knows that the dreaded generic integer division is not necessary.
 Rather, they would replace the division into a multiply-and-shift, or some slight variation of it, as explained in [the previous post](https://jk-jeon.github.io/posts/2023/08/optimal-bounds-integer-division/).
 That is great, but note that we need to compute *both* the quotient and the remainder.
-As far as I know, there is no k known algorithm capable of computing both quotient and remainder with *only one* multiplication, which means that the above code will perform *two* multiplications per iteration.
+As far as I know, there is no known algorithm capable of computing both quotient and remainder with *only one* multiplication, which means that the above code will perform *two* multiplications per iteration.
 However, if we consider cases where the input is not divisible by the divisor, we realize that we don't actually require the precise values of the quotient or the remainder.
 Our sole concern is whether the remainder is *zero*, and *only if* that is the case, we do want to know the quotient of the division.
 Therefore, it's conceivable that we could accomplish this with just one multiplication per iteration.

-Actually, [the classical paper](https://gmplib.org/~tege/divcnst-pldi94.pdf) by Granlund-Montgomery already positively answered this question, which is the topic of the next section.
+Actually, [the classical paper](https://gmplib.org/~tege/divcnst-pldi94.pdf) by Granlund-Montgomery already presented such an algorithm, which is the topic of the next section.

 # Granlund-Montgomery modular inverse algorithm

 First, let us assume that $q$ is an odd number for a while.
 Assume further that our input is of $b$-bit unsigned integer type, e.g. of type `std::uint32_t`, with $b=32$.
 Hence, we are assuming that $n_{\max}$ is at most $2^{b}-1$.
 Now, since $q$ is *coprime* to $2^{b}$, there uniquely exists the *modular inverse* of $q$ with respect to $2^{b}$.
 Let us call it $m$, which in general can be found using the extended Euclid's algorithm.
 But how is it useful to us?

-The key observation here is that, on the ring $\mathbb{Z}/2^{b}$ of integer residue classes modulo $2^{b}$, the multiplication by any integer coprime to $2^{b}$ is an automorphism, i.e., a *bijective* group homomorphism onto itself.
-In particular, multiplication by such an integer induces a *bijection* from the set $\{0,1,\ \cdots\ ,2^{b}-1\}$ onto itself.
+The key observation here is that, on the group $\mathbb{Z}/2^{b}$ of integer residue classes modulo $2^{b}$, the multiplication by any integer coprime to $2^{b}$ is an automorphism, i.e., a *bijective* group homomorphism onto itself.
+In particular, multiplication by such an integer induces a *bijection* from the set $$\left\{0,1,\ \cdots\ ,2^{b}-1\right\}$$ onto itself.

 Now, what does this bijection, defined in particular by the modular inverse $m$ (which must be coprime to $2^{b}$), do to multiples of $q$, i.e., $0, q,\ \cdots\ ,\left\lfloor\frac{2^{b} - 1}{q}\right\rfloor q$?
 Note that for any integer $a$,